opencog/atomspace/opencog/opencl/Design.md

 Arbitrary processing DAG's can be built in this way.
 Running on the host CPU.
 The proximal question is: can this be converted into a system for wiring up flows on GPU's?

+### Sections
+Sections and connectors were originally invented to generalize the concept of tensors, by allowing the specification of arbitrary star-shaped patterns aka semi-assembled jigsaws.
+The types of the connectors are loosened: instead of having just two types, "input" or "output", there can be any number of types.
+The connection rules are loosened as well: instead of assuming "heterosexual" rules, where outputs must connect to inputs (only), one can have arbitrary mating rules.
+Thus, a connection is allowed, if the mating rules allow it: typically, the types must match, and the "sex" of the connectors must be compatible.

+As abstract mathermatics, this is a very powerful abstraction.
+As a programming API, it is verbose and hard to work with.
+In particular, a wiring engine is needed.
+Such a wiring engine has not yet been created.

+It is not particularly hard to specify a GPU kernel as a sheaf section, but perhaps verbose.
+But that just specifies (describes) it.
+It also needs to be wiried in place.
+How?